CER-REC/conditions/app/components/ProjectMenu/README.md

 ## Requirements

-* By default, the projects should display in english.
-Shown under each project.  `Conditions.ConcatTheme(english)`
 * Individual projects are displayed as enlarged dots along the horizontal axis next to the company name.
 * The number inside the dot displays the number of conditions for that project.
 * Dots with a visible outline are those that contain results of the keyword search.